-Under Section 162(m) of the Internal Revenue Code ("Section 162(m)"), publicly held companies may generally not deduct compensation paid to certain executive officers to the extent such compensation exceeds \$1 million per officer in any year unless the compensation qualifies for certain grandfathered exceptions (including the "performance-based compensation" exception) for certain compensation paid pursuant to a written binding contract in effect on November 2, 2017 and not materially modified on or after such date.
-In determining the form and amount of compensation for our named executive officers, the Compensation and Talent Committee may continue to consider all elements of the cost of such compensation, including the potential impact of deduction limitations.
+Under Section 162(m) of the Internal Revenue Code ("Section 162(m)"), publicly held companies may generally not deduct compensation paid to certain executive officers to the extent such compensation exceeds \$1 million per officer in any year.
+In determining the form and amount of compensation for our named executive officers, the Compensation and Talent Committee may consider all elements of the cost of such compensation, including the potential impact of deduction limitations.
 While the Compensation and Talent Committee considers the deductibility of awards as one factor in determining executive compensation, the Compensation and Talent Committee also look at other factors in making its decisions and retains the flexibility to award compensation to the Company's named executive officers that it determines to be consistent with the goals of our executive compensation program and the best interests of the Company and its stockholders, which may include providing for compensation that is not deductible by the Company due to the deduction limit under Section 162(m).
-The Compensation Committee also retains the flexibility to modify compensation that was initially intended to be exempt from the deduction limit under Section 162(m) if it determines that such modifications are consistent with the Company's business needs.